 As the saying goes, “laughter is the best medicine,” and several scientific studies stand firmly behind this claim that a good belly laugh not only feels good, but also has significant benefits to our mental and physical well being.
+Whether you’re struggling with mental health issues, such as an anxiety disorder or clinical depression, or physical health issues, such as Parkinson’s disease or heart disease, laughing can be beneficial to anyone.

 Read on for a few great reasons to get your giggle on: